Workforce Analytics

 Optimize team efficiency

-Leaders can see how time and tasks flow through the day, making it easier to identify slowdowns, uneven workloads, and workflow friction.
+Leaders can see how time and tasks flow through the day, making it easier to identify slowdowns, uneven workloads, and workflow friction before it stalls delivery.
 For employees, this means fewer last-minute rushes, clearer priorities, and more balanced days.
+Teams use this data to surface operational inefficiencies that would otherwise stay invisible in day-to-day work.

 How does workforce analytics work?